Home Basics of Couch Surfing How to write a reference

 • Location and Accommodations: When referring to the location of someone's home in your reference, be respectful of their privacy by not being too specific.
 If you are a guest, remember that the quality of the accommodation is not the focus of couch surfing, so don't make that the focus of your reference.
 This is not Airbnb™ and your host is not running a hostel or hotel.
 However, if anything was particularly noteworthy in a good or bad way, then it can be helpful to mention it (e.g., "John's couch is very short but very comfy!", or "Mary has 6 cats, which I loved, but they peed on my bed all the time and there were fleas all over the bed and couch!")

 • Negative experiences: If you had a bad experience, you should definitely leave a reference to warn other people.
-However, if you don't feel comfortable mentioning it in a reference, you can still report what happened to the support team by emailing safety@couchers.org or by using the report button on the person's profile (the flag below the message button below the profile photo).
+However, if you don't feel comfortable mentioning it in a reference, you can still report what happened to the support team by emailing safety@couchers.org or by using the report button (flag symbol) on the person's profile.

 Examples